onqtam/ucm/README.md

 When the ```UCM_UNITY_BUILD``` ucm option is set to ```ON``` (```OFF``` by default) a target registered like in the example above will actually result in 2 targets added - the unity target with ```example``` as a name (included in the build by default) and the original target with ```example_ORIGINAL``` as a name (excluded from the build by default).
 This allows the user to browse and modify the sources in the original target properly within the IDE.

-When new sources are added to the original target the unity target will be updated too by cotire.
+When new sources are added to the original target the unity target will be updated accordingly by cotire.

-Targets can be excluded from unity builds by adding them in the ```UCM_UNITY_BUILD_EXCLUDE_TARGETS``` list when invoking cmake (so if a target becomes problematic in a unity build or if you want to iterate fast on a particular target and want to compile its sources separately).
+Targets can be excluded from unity builds by adding them in the ```UCM_UNITY_BUILD_EXCLUDE_TARGETS``` list when invoking cmake (handy if a target becomes problematic in a unity build or if you want to iterate fast on a particular target and want to compile it's sources separately).

 To explicitly say how many source files should go into a unity source use CPP_PER_UNITY (default is 100).
-Another option is to pass not a number but a "-jX" after CPP_PER_UNITY and that would mean to divide the sources into X unity sources.
+Another option is to pass not a number but ```-jX``` after ```CPP_PER_UNITY``` and that would mean dividing the sources into X unity sources.

-UNITY_EXCLUDED - list of files from the target that should be excluded from unify-ing (will be used normally by themselves).
+UNITY_EXCLUDED - list of files from the target that should be excluded from unify-ing (will be used normally by themselves - can be used to fix compilation errors).

-PCH_FILE - a header file that will be precompiled and prefixed to all sources (they won't even need to explicitly #include it).
+PCH_FILE - a header file that will be precompiled and prefixed to all sources (they won't even need to explicitly ```#include``` it).

 Unity examples - given 100 .cpp files in the target:

-- "CPP_PER_UNITY 5" would mean 20 .cxx unity files including 5 of the original .cpp files each
+- ```CPP_PER_UNITY 5``` would mean 20 .cxx unity files including 5 of the original .cpp files each
-- "CPP_PER_UNITY 10" would mean 10 .cxx unity files including 10 of the original .cpp files each
+- ```CPP_PER_UNITY 10``` would mean 10 .cxx unity files including 10 of the original .cpp files each
-- "CPP_PER_UNITY -j8" would mean 8 .cxx unity files dividing the original 100 among them
+- ```CPP_PER_UNITY -j8``` would mean 8 .cxx unity files dividing the original 100 among them

 How it looks in the IDE: